 DAVE SANFORD (PRODUCER) is vice president in charge of production at Anthracite Films.
 He joined Anthracite Films as producer of The Poet Laureate of Radio: An Interview with Norman Corwin and our current project HEARING VOICES: Modulating a Revolution.
 Dave is an Emmy-winning writer-producer-director for the documentary Titanic: The Final Chapter, which aired on Detroit NBC affiliate WDIV.
 He lives in Los Angeles where he is developing his own projects.

-MANDISA HENRY (PRODUCER) has had a diverse career in film including Production, Music Supervision, Audio Post-Production, and Marketing.
+MANDISA HENRY (CO-PRODUCER) has had a diverse career in film including Production, Music Supervision, Audio Post-Production, and Marketing.
 She is the Project Coordinator for Studio Unknown in Baltimore, MD, a founding Board Member of the Annapolis Film Festival, and Supervising Staff at FILMSTERS Academy in Annapolis, MD, teaching the art of film making to students between the ages of 11 and 18 during summer months.

 THE PRODUCTION COMPANY